sbacky/sbacky.github.io/_pages/resume.md

 **Email:** [nhc.crum@outlook.com](mailto:nhc.crum@gmail.com) | **LinkedIn:** [LinkedIn Profile](https://www.linkedin.com/in/neil-crum-0317a6199/) | **GitHub:** [GitHub Profile](https://github.com/sbacky/)

 ### <u>Summary</u>
 Adaptable and client-focused software developer with a diverse skill set that spans web development, automation, and IT support.
 Holds a Bachelor's Degree in Interdisciplinary Arts and Sciences, complemented by industry certifications.
 Over two years of freelance experience successfully managing end-to-end development projects, from client consultation to deployment and ongoing support.
-Proficient in Django, Java, and multiple front-end technologies, with a proven record of enhancing system performance and user experience.
+Proficient in Python, Flask, Django, Java, Javalin, Spring Boot, and multiple front-end technologies, with a proven record of enhancing system performance and user experience.
 Eager to contribute technical expertise and problem-solving acumen to a dynamic, forward-thinking team.

 ### <u>Education</u>
 #### Bachelor of Arts in Interdisciplinary Arts & Sciences